 Meanwhile, a notable member of the Bitcoin community has been advocating for a change in Proof of Work:

 Though this may sound like a high-risk solution, it is not new idea.
-In fact, it was once proposed to the Bitcoin community back in 2012 and is also on Vertcoin’s roadmap as a threat to any miner who attempts to run an Asic on their network.
+In fact, it was once proposed to the Bitcoin community and is also on Vertcoin’s roadmap as a threat to any miner who attempts to run an Asic on their network.
 Furthermore, there is a cryptocurrency (Monero) that is scheduled to perform a hard fork to specifically address this problem of centralized mining:

 What’s left now is for us to simply wait and see how successful the BDPL will be.
 If it eventually fosters more decentralization in regards to Bitcoin’s hashrate, it may create an open stance towards a continued integration of Bitcoin’s protocol with government regulation.